strider-paff-shell/LinuxSyscallTables/README.md

 # LinuxSyscallTables
-This repository contains x86/x64 Syscall tables
+This repository contains x86/x64 Syscall tables, which are showed as markdown tables.
+These tables can be userd for shellcoding, asm programming etc...

 Here you can find the syscall table for x86 Linux: